 The visit from Paula Rawsthorne, the author of ‘Blood Tracks’ was a great experience.
 She shared her stories of the two books that she had written and the inspiration behind it.
 The talk was very creative, it has inspired me to read more books and overall, I liked how she involved the audience, it was great!

-Paula first visited our school in 2011 and we’ve had no hesitation in inviting her back during the following years.
+Paula first visited our school in 2011 and we’ve had no hesitation in inviting her back every year since!
 The impact of Paula’s visits to our school have been felt both in the library and in the classroom.
 The pupils have told me that the advice Paula gave them during the writing workshop has helped them immensely when writing creatively.

 M. Webster, School Librarian, The Becket, Nottingham

 “We had a fantastic visit from Paula.
 Our Principal is keen for her to visit again.
 Feedback from students has been very positive.
 They were really inspired and motivated by Paula’s workshops.”